Fred-git121/immo-eliza-deployment/README.md

 -----

 ## 🧠 Model Information
-The underlying model is an XGBoost Regressor trained on a dataset of Belgian real estate properties.
+The underlying model is a XGBoost Regressor trained on a dataset of Belgian real estate properties.

 * **Target:** Price (€)